ifejibola/AGMEETING/documentation/peer-testing/peer-testing.md

 ### Google Form for Heuristic Evaluation
 [https://forms.gle/Uf2dDcCMAnW2cTcp9](https://forms.gle/Uf2dDcCMAnW2cTcp9)

+### Session Notes

+- Meeting settings can be hard to find.
+- Icon missing from website settings pop-up.
+- Content message was a little more difficult than it should have been to find.
+- Dark mode issues.

 ### Peer Testing Tasks

 - Navigate to the Settings page and change the meeting place to kelowna